Hazarduari Express: Facilities

 An advance reservation period of 60 days is available for this train.
-Two AC chair cars, 2 Second class sitting coach, 6 general sitting coach including guard coach cum luggage break van are available in it.
+3 AC chair cars, 2 Second class sitting coach, 5 general sitting coach including guard coach cum luggage break van are available in it.
 Pantry car service is not available in it.

 Traction

-Both trains are hauled by a Howrah-based WAP-5 / WAP-7 locomotive on its entire journey.
+Both trains are hauled by a Howrah Loco Shed-based WAP-5 / WAP-7 electric locomotive on its entire journey.